-Our June letter to the author also noted that the Senate's analysis of SB 641 mentioned 10 states that provide some manner of Election Day voter registration.
-According to our research, all 10 states listed have a functioning statewide voter registration database.
-The largest state, North Carolina, has a voter roll approximately only one-third the size of California's, and Wisconsin, the second largest state listed, maintains a smaller voter roll than California's largest County, Los Angeles.
+The Assembly's analysis of AB 1436, similarly to SB 641 in the prior legislative cycle, mentions 10 states that provide some manner of Election Day voter registration.
+Our research last year reflected all 10 states listed have a functioning statewide voter registration database.
+The largest state, North Carolina, had a voter roll approximately only one-third the size of California's, and Wisconsin, the second largest state listed, maintained a smaller voter roll than California's largest County, Los Angeles.

-We respectfully ask you consider these very important concerns when reviewing SB 641.
+We respectfully ask you consider these very important concerns.
 If you or your staff have any questions or wish to discuss our concerns, please do not hesitate to contact me at the Monterey County Elections Department, at (831) 796-1499.